Choosing your subjects

 If you have not received an exemption for Audit, you must choose Advanced Audit and Assurance.

-If you wish to pursue a career in financial planning, we encourage you to review the Graduate Diploma of Financial Planning course offered by Kaplan Professional, which can be completed alongside the CPA Program.
-As an Associate member, you may be eligible for subject discounts if you choose to undertake this qualification with Kaplan Professional.
-You may also be eligible to receive exemptions for up to three CPA Program subjects:
+For those who were Associate members on or prior to 19 August 2019 and would like to pursue a career in financial planning, we encourage you to review the Graduate Diploma of Financial Planning course offered by Kaplan Professional, which can be completed alongside the CPA Program.
+Find out more.

 CPA Program requirements